 Q9.
-If an employer offers affordable MV MEC to FTEs, their spouses or domestic partners and dependents, and only an FTE enrolls, how should the employer report this?
+If an employer offers affordable MV MEC to an FTE, their spouse/domestic partner, and dependents, and only the FTE enrolls, how should the employer report this?

 - Line 14 1E

 - Line 15 Enter employee monthly cost-share for the lowest-cost self-only coverage

 - Line 16 2C